mdn/content/files/en-us/mozilla/firefox/releases/127/index.md

 - **Symmetrical spacing with CSS `letter-spacing`:** `layout.css.letter-spacing.model`.

-  The CSS `letter-spacing` property now splits the specified letter spacing evenly on both sides of each character.
-This is unlike the current behavior where spacing is added primarily to one side.
-[Firefox bug 1891446](https://bugzil.la/1891446).
+  The CSS {{cssxref("letter-spacing")}} property now splits the specified letter spacing evenly on both sides of each character.
+This is unlike the current behavior where spacing is added primarily to one side [Firefox bug 1891446](https://bugzil.la/1891446).

+- **Color component support in CSS `calc()` function:** `layout.css.relative-color-syntax.enabled`.

+  The CSS [`calc()`](/en-US/docs/Web/CSS/calc) function can now parse color component values, allowing you to dynamically create or adjust colors.
+This enhancement is part of the [relative color syntax](/en-US/docs/Web/CSS/CSS_colors/Relative_colors) [Firefox bug 1889561](https://bugzil.la/1889561).

 ## Older versions